jmealo/interviews/api-challenge/README.md

 Running this project requires Node.js (and npm).

 ## Processing the data (optional)
 A pre-processing script is included to output an object in JSON format to STDOUT where the key is a three-digit zipcode prefix.
 The value is always 1.
-A prefix's presence in this lookup table indicates that combined population of the zipcodes included in the population_by_zcta_2010.csv exceed 20,000 (or `ZIPCODE_PREFIX_POP_CUTOFF`).
+A prefix's presence in this lookup table indicates that the combined population of the zipcodes included in the population_by_zcta_2010.csv exceed 20,000 (or `ZIPCODE_PREFIX_POP_CUTOFF`).
 ```shell
 node scripts/zipcode.js > high_pop_zipcodes.json
 ```